toops61/comics-library-TS/README.md

 My comics library.

-Created using React with Vite bundle all in Typescript, Redux for the state management, Usequery for API calls and MongoDB for the database.
+Created using React with Vite bundle all in Typescript.

+    Redux for the state management,
+    Usequery for API calls,
+    MongoDB for the database
     React router for the navigation.

 Read only version and writable version with node backend server on local mode only.